zero-sh/zero.sh/README.md

 - GNU stow is a neat tool, but doesn't offer the same level of utility or error handling that Cider previously did.
 It would be nice to offer a more modern alternative.

+- It will probably be necessary to migrate from bash to zsh or `/bin/sh` at some point, now that bash is deprecated on Catalina.

 ## Dependencies